progyadeep/serverless_p2p_messaging/README.md

     node host.js <user_id>

 where `<user_id>` is going to be the ID your peer will need to use to connect with you.
 This will start the local server and set up the SSH tunnel (ssh tunnel will be set up as a subprocess).
 When these steps are completed, the program will automatically open the web client.<br/><br/>
-The webpage will ask for a peer ID, which is the user ID your peer used to start their node server.
-How you'll get it is up to you to decide.
+The webpage will ask for a peer ID, which is the user ID your peer entered while starting their node server.
+How you'll share your Peer IDs is up to you to decide.
 After entering the Peer ID, you'll see a chat page and you can start exchanging text messages.

 # Downtime issues
 Since the working of this program relies on an external application - serveo - for the SSH tunnel (unless you're on the same local network as your peer in which case the tunnelling won't be absolutely necessary (you need to modify the code accordingly)), issues in the tunnelling app's server will cause this program to malfunction as well.